Datasets

 content

-Bluesky is an American text-based, decentralized social network created by a group of former Twitter employees.
-Also known as “Bluesky Social”, it is a microblogging social network that uses the “AT Protocol”.
-It officially branched out from Twitter in 2021, but maintains a similar feel and user experience.
-Moderation, however, works very differently at Bluesky compared to Twitter or other legacy platforms.
-Called ‘Composable Moderation’, Bluesky’s moderation begins with a ‘basic default’ level of moderation followed by additional layers that are left to individual users to determine.
+Bluesky is an American text-based, open network created by a group of former Twitter employees.
+Also known as "Bluesky Social", it is a microblogging social network that uses the "AT Protocol".
+It officially branched out from Twitter in 2021 and maintains a similar user experience.
+Moderation, however, works in a unique way in comparison to many legacy platforms.
+Called 'Composable Moderation', Bluesky's moderation begins with a 'basic default' level of moderation followed by additional layers that are up to individual users to determine.

 Gab is an American social media platform that was launched in 2016 as an uncensored alternative to mainstream social media platforms.